nicoddemus/ezored/README.md

 Ezored use a dependency concept to fragment parts of your C++ code into small modules (you business logic classes, log classes, http client classes, helper classes).

 Ezored use a target concept to understand how it will compile the C++ code (joining all dependency C++ code) and generate the final library file (.so, .a, .framework, .dll, dylib etc).

+Progressive integration let you attach ezored generated library into your current application or into a new application as part of it.
+The aim is not replace platform UI code, but the business logic code.

 Today we have implemented officially this targets: